afiskon/afiskon.github.io/src/content/pgcon2017.md

 _[PGCon 2017 Developer Meeting 2017][dm] attendees.
 Photo by Dave Page.
 [Source][src]._

-I don't know for sure whose decision was to invite me on the developer meeting.
+I don't know for sure whose decision was to invite me to the developer meeting.
 Maybe it's just an imposter syndrome (probably not), but I'm not considering myself such a significant contributor to PostgreSQL.
 Anyway I would like to thank that person or persons whoever he is or they are.
 I hope I didn't disturb